-If after your break-up you can’t agree your respective shares in a property you own together, you’ll need to apply to the court under the Trusts of Land and Appointment of Trustees Act 1996.
-This Act allows the court to determine your interest in the property and decide what should happen to the property, for example whether it should be sold.
+If after your break-up you can’t agree your respective shares in a property you own together, you could rely on our dispute resolution services, such a mediation, to resolve the issue or you may need to go to court.
+The relevant law to consider is the Trusts of Land and Appointment of Trustees Act 1996.
+This Act sets out how to determine your interest in the property and what could happen to the property, for example whether it is to be sold.

 The law concerning property co-ownership, and how to deal with a property held under a trust of land, is very complicated.
 It needs specialist legal advice and support at an early stage.
-We will explain what will happen in court, what will influence the decision and how we can help you set out your position in the most effective way.
+We will explain your options, what will influence the ultimate decision and how we can help you set out your position in the most effective way.

 Finding evidence to support your case

 Putting together the strongest possible case to secure your share may be time-consuming.
 We will be realistic about costs and help you make an informed decision about going ahead.
-If you and your ex-partner can agree to try alternative dispute resolution, that could well be the most practical and cost-effective route.
+If you and your ex-partner can agree, then using a dispute resolution process such as mediation, could be the most cost effective and sensible route to avoid the costs and time incurred in court proceedings.
 We can advise you on this process and guide you through it.
 If litigation is necessary, however, you can rely on us to provide good value and give you helpful advice on funding the cost of going to court.

 Our expert team work across our offices in London, Southampton, Richmond, Guildford, Woking and Lymington and offer specialist advice and support nationwide.